 In the fake vs real Louis Vuitton Pochette bag image above, we have pointed out how the fake bag has its chains looking too shiny, while the legitimate bag has its chains less shiny than the fake bag’s chains.

-For the eighth method on how to spot fake Louis Vuitton bags, we are going to look at the buttons since they also have classic button’s “LOUIS VUITTON” inscription as well.
+For the eighth method on how to spot fake Louis Vuitton bags, we are going to look at the buttons since they also have the classic buttons “LOUIS VUITTON” inscription as well.

 By that, we mean that the fake bag has its “LOUIS VUITTON” text looking too thick, while the authentic bag has its text looking thinner than the fake bag’s text.